The 5 Best 4k TVs for Watching Movies

 - Samsung MU9000.
 Movies look good on this TV, but the M Series matches its picture quality for less money.
 See our review

 - LG SJ8500.
 Good TV, but not very good for movies due to its poor contrast ratio and ineffective local dimming.
 See our review

 - Sony X930E.
-Excellent LED TV for movies, but not much cheaper than OLED.
+Excellent LED TV for movies, but OLED is worth the higher price for movie buffs.
 See our review

 - Sony Z9D.
-Excellent LED TV for movies, but overpriced compared to the LG C7 and X940E.
+Excellent LED TV for movies, but overpriced compared to the LG B7 and X940E.
 See our review

 - TCL P607.
 Good versatile budget TV for a dark room, but the M Series 2017 does a little better for around the same price.
 See our review